-I write southern historical fiction.
+I write southern historical fiction and local history.
 The novel I'm writing is set in the Carolinas in the 1760s.
 I blog about my journey as a writer and a reader.

 Author of a vintage postcard book titled The Blue Ridge Mountains of North Carolina.
 I enjoy doing the research for and writing historical fiction.
 The historical novel I'm writing is set in the Carolina Backcountry in the 1760s.
 The working title is The Doubloon.

 Thursday will be a different kind of Thanksgiving Day for most of us in the United States.
 It is traditionally a holiday filled with tradition, overeating, and relatives.
 Due to the Covid-19 pandemic, this year we’ve been advised not to get together with people who don’t live in our household.

 The passage of time has changed my Thanksgivings.
 I have no particular memories of Thanksgiving celebrations when I was young.
 When I was in elementary school, I learned about the pilgrims and how the American Indians shared their food with the European settlers.
 They gave thanks for surviving through the year.

 I didn’t have living grandparents, so I have no memories of going “over the river and through the woods to grandmother’s house we go,” but I sang the song with my classmates anyway.
 That song comes to mind every Thanksgiving.

 My mother didn’t like cooking a turkey, so we usually had chicken.
 The school I attended had an annual turkey dinner as the major fundraiser of the year on the day before Thanksgiving, so that was when we got to eat turkey and dressing.